Master of Health Science

-All students who wish to apply to the MHS program in the Department of Communication Science and Disorders must complete an application through the Communication Sciences and Disorders Centralized Application Service (CSDCAS) by February 1 for summer session admission.
-The CSDCAS portal will open to begin accepting applications for the 2017-18 academic year on August 2, 2017.
+All students who wish to apply to the MHS program in the Department of Speech, Language and Hearing Sciences must complete an application through the Communication Sciences and Disorders Centralized Application Service (CSDCAS) by February 1 for summer session admission.
+The CSDCAS portal will open to begin accepting applications for the 2018-19 academic year on August 2, 2018.
 Our program has a “verified by” deadline of February 1.
 Verification of applications in CSDCAS takes up to one month; therefore, it is recommended that applications (including transcripts) be submitted to CSDCAS no later than January 1 to allow time for completion of that verification process by our published deadline date.
 (Exception: Letters of recommendation may be submitted as late as February 1 as they are not included in the verification process.)
 For more information, visit CSDCAS.

-The following materials are required (and should be submitted through CSDCAS):
+The following materials are required, and all but the video should be submitted through CSDCAS:

 - Personal Statement covering relevant qualifications, experience, and academic/clinical interest.
 This statement should not exceed 2 double- spaced typed pages.